Early Literacy Skills

 • Act out simple stories

-baby face 7 Phonological Awareness is the ability to hear and play with the smaller sounds in words.
+Phonological Awareness is the ability to hear and play with the smaller sounds in words.

 • Sing songs, repeat rhymes, and play rhyming word games — have fun with silly words